sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 .: variableB == 2
 ```

-In the above example we are declaring (using the declarative operator `:=`) that variableA is current the value 1, we then declare that variableB is the *same as* variableA.
+In the above example we are assigning the variableA to the value 1, we then declare (using the declarative operator `:=`) that variableB is the *same as* variableA.
 So when we change variableA to 2 we also change variableB to 2.

-Before we go any further let's clarify `:=` vs `=`, I have chosen to follow the logic [described here](https://math.stackexchange.com/questions/1838678/confused-about-notation-versus-plain-old) so that the `:=` operator is a definition (and by it's nature reactive) and `=` is an assignment ( not reactive and has a fix depth of 1 - more on that later).
+Before we go any further let's clarify `:=` vs `=`, I have chosen to follow the logic [described here](https://math.stackexchange.com/questions/1838678/confused-about-notation-versus-plain-old) so that the `:=` operator is a definition (and by it's nature reactive) and `=` is an assignment ( not reactive and has an infinite fix depth, more on that later).

 This means that `a := b + 1` translates to **a is defined as b + 1** so a is behaving reactively, changes to b cause a change in the value of a.
 It also means that `a = b + 1` simply assigns `b + 1` to the variable a, changes to b do not cause changes to a.